EvanMu96/homedns/README.md

 - [ ] Optimization

 ## Usage
-Please sure that you have installed sqlite3, for Ubuntu users
+Please be sure that you have installed sqlite3, for Ubuntu users
 ```bash
 sudo apt-get install sqlite3
 ```